aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System/README.md

     ↓
 Retriever
     ↓
-Retrieved Context
+Context
     ↓
 LLM
     ↓
 Answer
 ```

-The retrieval path is mostly predetermined.
+The retrieval path is predetermined.

+---

 ## RAGFury